PlaintextGroup/oss-virtual-incubator/README.md

 1. Ways to get involved:
     1. **Submit a proposal** by [making a PR](PROPOSAL-TEMPLATE.md) or [filling out this form][form];
     2. **Sign up** [on this form][email_form] if you're interested in receiving updates and more information on how to apply for the Incubator;
-    3. **Find a time** to meet with our staff [here](https://meetings.hubspot.com/ashwin33) if you want to discuss any questions or specific ideas.
+    3. **Discuss** by giving feedback on existing proposals, or asking questions, through [GitHub Discussions](https://github.com/PlaintextGroup/oss-virtual-incubator/discussions).
-1. You can **discuss existing proposals** by giving feedback through [GitHub Discussions](https://github.com/PlaintextGroup/oss-virtual-incubator/discussions).
+    4. **Find a time** to meet with our staff [here](https://meetings.hubspot.com/ashwin33) if you want to discuss any questions or specific ideas.
 1. We plan to provide **further support**, such as grants / funding, to promising ideas and proposals.

 ## Introduction